Synthesizer Based Efficient Self-Attention for Vision Tasks: Results

-From Table~\ref{tab:flip}, we can see that accuracy decreases drastically once the vertical transformation is applied.
-Compared with the STT series and the traditional self-attention modules, their accuracy doesn't appear a distinguished difference.
+From Table~\ref{tab:flip}, we observe a significant decrease in accuracy once the vertical transformation is applied.
+Comparing the synthesizing modules with those employing dot-product, there is no significant difference between the two approaches.
 It demonstrates that the synthesizer modules are not more vulnerable under the flipping noise.
 Even though all the models have severe impair from vertical flipping noise, the STT series has slightly better accuracy.

+\paragraph{ \textbf{Images with Rotations}} We apply rotations(Unit: Degrees) to the original images to evaluate the robustness with the model zoo.
+Detailed settings and results are recorded in Table \ref{tab:rotation}.

+In Table \ref{tab:rotation}, it is obvious that the classification accuracy of the whole model zoo is impaired when rotation increases.
+However, the accuracy of the STT series represents a similar decreasing tendency.
+It proves that the STT series has the same performance as dot-production models when they are suffering the rotation noise.

+Despite the STTH and STTW modules, other approaches don't reveal the resistance of rotation noise.
+While transformer weakens the baseline CNN structure, STTH and STTW have a relatively better accuracy performance.
+Based on such result, we make an assumption that the full-rank attention map to give them a better robustness against the effect of rotation.
+This assumption could also explain that the STT has a relatively better result, because it also has a full-rank attention map.